 2. With the wrong side of the cup facing, work a simple filet of (dc, ch 1) up one side of the top of the cup.
 I started at the bottom right corner and worked a ch 4 (counts as first dc + ch 1), *sk next stitch, dc in the next stitch* rpt.

 When you come to the top point of the cup formed by the central 3 hdc cluster, you will work ONE of the following charts to increase.
 Making the filet increase for this point depends on whether you have an even number of stitches or an odd number.

 Once you have worked your increase, continue working the filet repeat down the other side of the cup until 2 or 3 stitches from the bottom corner (just make sure you end your repeat on a dc).
 Without chaining, dc in the 2nd or 3rd stitch from the bottom corner of the next cup, connecting the two cups.
 Work the edging for the next cup in the same manner as the first.
 Work the repeat all the way to the corner of the second cup.
 Cut yarn & fasten off.

 3. Double chain (click here for instructions) the length you want your side strap to be.
 With the right side of the cups facing, begin to single crochet across the bottom of the cup – you will be working stitches into the row edges of the original cup.

 I didn’t sc in the edge of every row, because it came out looking too loose- remember that this is going to stretch a bit in places!
-I didn’t want the bottom of the cups stretching too much (that’s a wardrobe malfunction waiting to happen) so I skipped about every third stitch – experiment and see what looks right to you.
+So I skipped about every third stitch – experiment and see what looks right.
 When you reach the end of the first cup, ch 1 and continue to sc across the bottom of the second cup using the same ratio.